 Ventilation

-The ventilation in your attic will significantly affect any roof you have on top of it – including metal roofing.
-If your attic is improperly ventilated, it can strain the roofing materials much more.
+The ventilation in your attic will significantly affect any roof you have on top of it, including metal roofing.
+If your attic is improperly ventilated, it can strain the roofing materials more.

 As a result, it may expand and contract more than usual, develop ice dams, or be exposed to moisture.

-You should take a look in your attic regularly and ensure that the insulation strips are intact, that there are no signs of moisture damage, and check for leaks of any kind.
+You should inspect your attic regularly to ensure that the insulation strips are intact and there are no signs of moisture damage, and check for leaks.

 Weather